What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This curbs the extent of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
-It also will take less natural gas to produce the same rate of heat when compared to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This reduces the amount of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
+It also will take less natural gas to create the same rate of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The biggest difference between a condensing furnace and a non-condensing furnace is the condensing option's use of a secondary heat exchanger to collect any wasted heat from its exhaust gases, while the latter does not.
+The primary difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the other does not.

-The life span of a condensing furnace varies on the brand, model and other factors.
-Generally speaking, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the unit may not last as long.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+Generally speaking, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
+If you don’t schedule routine maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.

 Why Condensing Furnaces Cost More

 A variable-speed furnace doesn’t operate all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it requires to keep that temperature.
+Alternatively, it runs at different speeds depending on the temperature in your Siloam Springs home as well as the amount of energy it needs to maintain that temperature.

-When too much energy is needed to maintain your desired temperature level, the furnace will increase to a higher speed to manage that demand.
-Doing this will ensure more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your preferred temperature level, the furnace will shift to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces